 The following students were recognized by College Board and presented with the National Rural and Small Town Recognition Award for their outstanding achievements by having a 3.5 GPA or higher and had an outstanding performance on the PSAT/NMSQT.
 Aubrey Millspaugh, Emily Smith, Gage Sims, Garrett Hime, Madyson Fraley, Reece Leavell, Willow Hardy, Zion Beiswanger, and Zoey Shaneyfelt.
 Not Pictured: Adamaris Ruiz-Herrera (Also earned National Hispanic Recognition Award) @MyBigFuture

-over 1 year ago, James Myers
+almost 2 years ago, James Myers

 College Board Award Recipients